8249-Fingerprint Technician I

 13. Interacts with other law enforcement agencies to exchange fingerprint and other relevant identification information.

-14. Retrieves fingerprint and other relevant information from bureau files or computer database for authorized individuals and agencies.
+14. Retrieves fingerprint and other relevant information from bureau files or computer data-base for authorized individuals and agencies.

 15. Reviews fingerprint and other bureau identification files on a routine basis for eliminating obsolete records.